ransingh/dotfiles/README.md

 ------

 Thank you, [contributors](https://github.com/thoughtbot/dotfiles/contributors)!
-Also, thank you to Corey Haines, Gary Bernhardt, and others for sharing your dotfiles and other shell scripts from which we derived inspiration for items in this project.

 License
 -------

-dotfiles is copyright © 2009-2015 thoughtbot.
 It is free software, and may be redistributed under the terms specified in the [`LICENSE`] file.

 [`LICENSE`]: /LICENSE